 How to Identify the UK’s 10 Most Common BirdsJuly 10, 2019

-Last modified: October 15, 2019By understanding which species you will most likely spot in the park or land in your garden, bird spotting can be a whole lot easier especially for novices!
+Last modified: June 30, 2020By understanding which species you will most likely spot in the park or land in your garden, bird spotting can be a whole lot easier especially for novices!

 If you love nature and all the wildlife that comes with it, bird spotting will surely give you great delight!
 Aside from being an enjoyable past time, this hobby has also been proven to improve a person’s eyesight.

 And while some rare species are hard to spot, watching and identifying common breeds can be just as exciting.
+You can even do so from the comfort of your own garden in a spacious garden shed!
 To help you with this venture, our garden experts have compiled some of the most prevalent but beautiful species and their notable features.

 Bird Spotting: 10 Most Common Wild Birds in the UK